 Stop worrying about trying to market yourself and focus on making art for your own enjoyment.
-Also, stop painting.
-The supplies are expensive, you’re not very good at it and you’re about to ruin the new carpet in your bedroom that your parents put in when they thought you had left for good when you went to college.
+Also, stop painting; the supplies are expensive and you’re not very good at it.
+You’re also about to ruin the new carpet in your bedroom that your parents put in when they thought you had left for good when you went to college!

 What devices/equipment do you use to create your art?

 A Canon 80D digital camera, my PC, and my iPhone.
 I also have made some videos with audio, some of the audio recorded with a Tascam linear PCM recorder.

 Which apps/programs do you use to create your art and which are your favourites?

 My favorites are Photoshop (the full desktop version for PC as well as their variety of phone apps), Audacity for music programs, Filmora (desktop version) for videos, and iColorama for iOS.
 As far as the apps that I will use on my phone, there’s roughly twenty of them I’ll hop around to while working on something, some offering many features I’ll use, some having just one or two that I just can’t find in any of the other ones.
 Some of those include TaDaa, Snapseed, Matter, MetaBrush, Edit.Lab and Hyperspektiv.

 Do you use images from stock sites as well as your own photos and if so, which are your favourites and why?

 I have gone through periods where I’ve been very firm about using my own images and only utilizing items from the internet that are uncopyrighted or that I alter enough that they are probably okay to use.
 I’ve also gone through phases where I’ve heavily utilized sites that offer PNG images free for use with the stipulation that you don’t use them for commercial purposes.
 Since I don’t sell my work I don’t worry so much about using them, but I stop short of using anything from other peoples artwork.